phuongle1911/Project-Tracking-Application/README.md

 ## Future Upgrade
 - Add feature to allow user to edit submited incurred cost in the application.
 - Add additional feature to forecast future costs and preview future remaining budget by set date.
+- Welcome any suggestions on useful features that can be added.